uamuzibora/fly_south/README.md

 Disclaimer & License
 --------------------
  * tl;dr: **Use at your own risk!**
- * You are free to use **fly-south** in any way you see fit, as long as you respect the terms of the license.
+ * You are free to use **fly_south** in any way you see fit, as long as you respect the terms of the license.
   * [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) - see the LICENSE file for further details.
- * This is some rather ugly code; it was written in a hurry to meet a deadline
+ * This is some rather ugly code; it was written in a hurry to meet a deadline.

 [1]: http://uamuzibora.com
 [2]: http://cakephp.org